kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 I welcome slow, thoughtful, structural dialogue.

+---

-## 📬 Open Resonance Issue – Field Contact Channel
+## 📬 Resonance Thread – Open Structural Field Issue

-If you’ve engaged with Phase Drift Insight, sensed subtle structural resonance,
+Have you engaged with Phase Drift Insight and sensed a subtle drift, rhythm, or silence?

-or wish to quietly inquire about collaboration or usage, you can open a dedicated issue here:
+If so, you’re welcome to share your observation — even without a question —
+in this quiet entry thread:

 🌀 **[Open Structural Field Issue →](https://github.com/kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/issues/2#issue-3030107270)**

-This thread accepts:
+This thread is designed for:

 - Quiet resonance reports
 - Observations of drift phenomena
 - Field-use reflections
 - Inquiries about deeper engagement

-> Structure doesn't begin with answers.
+> Structure doesn’t begin with answers.
 > It begins with pressure, breath, and the courage to stay with the field.

-Feel free to share your sense, even without a question.
+---

 ## 🌌 Minimal Guide for Phase Drift Collaboration